hsp-panda/grasping-benchmarks-panda/README.md

 This repository contains a framework to benchmark different robotic grasp planning algorithms with the [Franka Emika Panda](https://www.franka.de/) under a common interface.
 It is designed to work with both a simulated and a real robot.

 It is composed of 3 main modules:
-- [grasping_benchmarks only](./grasping_benchmarks): a python package that provides the base interface for the grasp planners and a class for each supported algorithm.
+- [grasping_benchmarks](./grasping_benchmarks): a python package that provides the base interface for the grasp planners and a class for each supported algorithm.
 - [grasping_benchmarks_ros](./grasping_benchmarks_ros): a ROS-based framework that allows to benchmark the grasp planners on the robotic platform.
 - [docker](./docker): a collection of docker images, one for each supported grasp planner, that include i) the algorithm software and its dependencies, ii) the grasping_benchmarks_ros, iii) the Panda control service server.